boardfish/com3504-assignment/readme.md

 ### Docker environment

-Run `docker-compose up` to bring the web server live on `localhost:3000`.
+Run `docker-compose up` to bring the web server live on `https://localhost:3000`.
+It's necessary to specify `https` as this is needed for the service worker.

+### HTTPS configuration (Chrome)

+To add the root certificate, navigate to `chrome://settings/certificates`, switch to the **Authorities** tab, then select **Import**.
+Import `private/RootCA.crt`.
+You may then need to close and reopen Chrome.
+After this, if you navigate to `https://localhost:3000`, you should then see a lock icon before `localhost:3000` in your address bar.
+This means that your requests recognise a valid certificate, and the service worker should register.

 If dependencies change, run `docker-compose build` instead of `npm install`.
 This will install dependencies inside the containers that are used to run the